 Portugal: New Lisbon Airport by 202218 January

-Good news for the growing number of investors targeting property in Portugal’s capital.
+Good news for the growing number of real estate and Portuguese Golden Visa investors targeting property in Portugal’s capital.
 Tourism growth is set to continue with the announcement that the Portuguese Government and the Airports of Portugal (ANA) have signed an agreement to expand the current Portela Airport, Humberto Delgado by 2022 by adding a new airport to the city.

 Francisco Pita, ANA administrator stated that the airport is working over capacity and cannot respond to the existing demand.
 In fact, there is a demand for an additional 1.8 million passengers per year that cannot be accommodated with the current facilities.
 A lot to do with the tremendous tourism growth in Portugal in recent years, which won, for two consecutive years, the prize for the best tourist destination in the world in the World Travel Awards.